+Author contributions.
 MR and AK conceived the analysis of the diurnal cycle.
-VW, KS and IT designed the field campaign.
+VW, KS, and IT designed the field campaign.
 HW carried out the EC measurements and EC data processing.
-CB performed OSEB/TSEB simulations.
+CB performed OSEB-TSEB simulations.
 KM performed STIC1.2 simulations.
-MR merged the data and performed data analysis.
+MR merged the data and performed the data analysis.
 MR and LC developed the phase lag computation.
 JW provided ancillary simulation data.
-IT provided climate
+IT provided climate information.

-20 information.
 MR prepared the manuscript with contributions from all co-authors.

-9 Competing interests
+Competing interests.
 The authors declare that they have no conflict of interest.

-10 Special issue statement

-This manuscript contributes to the Joint special issue in HESS (lead journal) and ESSD:

-25 Linking landscape organisation and hydrological functioning: from hypotheses and observations to concepts, models and understanding https://www.hydrol-earth-syst-sci.net/special_issue985.html
+Special issue statement.
+This article is part of the special issue "Linking landscape organisation and hydrological functioning: from hypotheses and observations to concepts, models and understanding (HESS/ESSD inter-journal SI)".
+It is not associated with a conference.

-11 Acknowledgements

-This study was supported by the German Research Foundation (DFG) through funding of the research unit "From Catchments as Organised Systems to Models based on Dynamic Functional Units - CAOS" (FOR 1598) within the sub-project "Understanding and characterizing land surface-atmosphere

-5 exchange and feedbacks" (Project number 182331427).
-MR and KL were funded by DFG grant number (KL 2168/2-1).
-CB was supported by the Austrian Science Fund (FWF) through funding of the CAOS Research Unit (I 2142-N29).
-KM was supported by the Luxembourg Institute of Science and Technology (LIST) through the project BIOTRANS (grant number 00001145), CAOS-2 project grant (INTER/DFG/14/02) funded by FNR (Fonds National de la Recherche)-DFG, and HiWET consortium funded by the Belgian Science Policy (BELSPO) - FNR under the programme STEREOIII (INTER/STEREOIII/13/03/HiWET; CONTRACT NR SR/00/301).
+Acknowledgements.
+This study was supported by the German Research Foundation (DFG) through funding of the research unit "From Catchments as Organised Systems to Models based on Dynamic Functional Units - CAOS" (FOR 1598) within the sub-project "Understanding and characterizing land-surfaceatmosphere exchange and feedbacks" (project number 182331427).
+Maik Renner and Axel Kleidon were funded by DFG grant number KL 2168/2-1.
+Claire Brenner was supported by the Austrian Science Fund (FWF) through funding of the CAOS Research Unit (I 2142-N29).
+Kaniska Mallick was supported by the Luxembourg Institute of Science and Technology (LIST) through the project BIOTRANS (grant number 00001145), CAOS-2 project grant INTER/DFG/14/02 funded by Fonds National de la Recherche (FNR)-DFG, and HiWET project funded by the Belgian Science Policy (BELSPO)-FNR under the program STEREO III (INTER/STEREOIII/13/03/HiWET; contract no. SR/00/301).
 IT was supported by the Luxembourg Institute of Science and Technology (LIST) through the project BIOTRANS (grant number 00001145).